Plan Change A: Rural and Flood Channel Review

 We are aware that Horizons Regional Council is completing new models in different parts of our District.
 As this new flood data becomes available, the District Plan will need to be updated to reflect these changes.
 This ensures that the District Plan remains current and responsive to evolving flood hazard risks.
 No new areas will be introduced into the District Plan without a public plan change process in the future.

-Your comments on the draft PCA proposal is the beginning of the Plan Change process.
-(Schedule 1, Resource Management Act).
+Your comments provided on the draft Plan Change A proposal is the beginning of the Plan Change process (outlined in Schedule 1, Resource Management Act).

 The Council is required to implement national direction, (e.g. National Policy Statement or Environmental Standards) as part of our district plan review process.
 National direction can change.
 This could be an update of technical advice, or changes in government policy.

-If required to respond to a change in policy direction, PCA can be updated prior to notifying the plan change.
+If required to respond to a change in policy direction, Plan Change A can be updated prior to notifying the plan change.